FranckNdame/MUD-game/README.md

-# version 0.6.0
+# version 0.6.1
 =======================

 Update:

-*	Update the game loop including the maze.
+*	Fix errors such as not being able to move in the maze.